Kihumba/private-/Phase-C/Python for Web/Curriculum/7 - Django Templates/README.md

 **Skill Description**
 ----------
-To show complete understanding of Django Templates skill, one must have an understanding of the following:

-- Django Template Configuration
-- Django Template Syntax
+Django is a web framework, and therefore uses templates as a convenient way to generate HTML dynamically.
+A Django project can use one or several template engines.
+The Fellow with this skill has a mastery of the Django Template language, from configuration to syntax.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to do the following:

-1. Create templates that represent view data
+After attaining this skill, and as a demonstration of it, I should be able to utilize Django templates to represent both view data and static assets.
-1. Create templates that serve static assets

 **Objectives**
 ----------